 We purchase reinsurance by transferring, or ceding, part of the risk we have assumed to a reinsurance company in exchange for part of the premium we receive in connection with the risk.
 Although reinsurance makes the reinsurer liable to us to the extent the risk is transferred or ceded to the reinsurer, it does not relieve us of our liability to our policyholders.
 Accordingly, we bear credit risk with respect to our reinsurers.
 We cannot assure that our reinsurers will pay all of our reinsurance claims, or that they will pay our claims on a timely basis.
-At December 31, 2011, we had a total of \$62.2 million due us from reinsurers, including \$42.7 million of recoverables from losses and \$19.5 million in ceded unearned premiums.
-The largest amount due us from a single reinsurer as of December 31, 2011 was \$8.3 million reinsurance and premium recoverable from SAPCI arising in connection with the acquisition of HNIC on December 31, 2010.
+At December 31, 2012, we had a total of \$74.4 million due us from reinsurers, including \$52.0 million of recoverables from losses and \$22.4 million in ceded unearned premiums.
+The largest amount due us from a single reinsurer as of December 31, 2012 was \$9.4 million reinsurance and premium recoverable from Partner Reinsurance Company of the United States.
 If any of our reinsurers are unable or unwilling to pay amounts they owe us in a timely fashion, we could suffer a significant loss or a shortage of liquidity, which would have a material adverse effect on our business and results of operations.